niaid/SIGNAL/README.md

 test.cutoff: A numeric value which a less than value in stat.test will be considered a significant enrichment. network.igraph: an igraph of the network to be used for network analysis (network igraph must use the same ID type as screen.dataframe)

 The user provided variables are then used to apply the iterative function as in the previous paragraph.
-The adaptable version of TRIAGE broadens the possibility for its application beyond the use of the specific databases and settings it was designed in.
+The adaptable version of SIGNAL broadens the possibility for its application beyond the use of the specific databases and settings it was designed in.

-The TRIAGE function provides an output in the format of a R script list that contains three data frames:
+The SIGNAL function provides an output in the format of a R script list that contains three data frames:
-1. The input data frame with an appended 'TRIAGE.hit' column.
+1. The input data frame with an appended 'SIGNAL.hit' column.
 2. A data frame of high confidence and medium confidence designation at each iteration of the analysis.
-3. A data frame of final TRIAGE enrichments from the provided enrichment data frame.
+3. A data frame of final SIGNAL enrichments from the provided enrichment data frame.

-The TRIAGE function can be downloaded from the app
+The SIGNAL function can be downloaded from the app

 ```
-# TRIAGE as standalon R function
+# SIGNAL as standalon R function
-TRIAGE/app/www/RscriptsDownload/TRIAGE_R_function.R
+SIGNAL/app/www/RscriptsDownload/SIGNAL_R_function.R
 ```